-Once home to the LA Dodgers spring training program (1948-2008), Vero is part of the Treasure Coast in Florida.
-This Indian River locale is not a commercialized beach, but a beautiful one.
-Vero Beach has many ecotourism activities, including a stellar “Save the Manatees” program, and kayaking or canoeing on the Sebastian River is one of my favorite activities.
+Once home to the LA Dodgers spring training program (1948-2008), Vero Beach is part of the Treasure Coast in Florida.
+This ritzy Indian River locale is not a commercialized beach, but a beautiful one.
+Vero Beach has many eco-tourism activities, including a stellar “Save the Manatees” program.
+Kayaking or canoeing on the Sebastian River is one of my favorite activity.